 If the older leaves are curling up and the newer leaves are smaller than expected and display brown tips, excessive light is likely to be the cause of the problem.

 Try relocating the plant to an area of less direct sunlight or place a net curtain between the window and the plant to take away some of the intensity of the sunlight.

 Most plants love a bit of heat every now and again, but just as it is with us, too much of it can be damaging.
 Excessive heat can lead to rapid evaporation, which causes the leaves to curl up in an effort to conserve water.

 In these circumstances, even regular watering may prove ineffective as your plant may lose water at such a rate that it cannot get the benefits.

-Alternatively, an open window or a fan may provide adequate airflow and breeze to cool it.
+Alternatively, an open window or a fan may provide adequate airflow and a breeze to cool it.

 If too much heat is the problem, you will most likely find the leaves towards the top of the plant are most affected.

-To prevent plants suffering from excessive heat, monitor the temperature in the room and consider areas where the room may be at its warmest such as near heaters or light sources.
+To prevent plants from suffering from excessive heat, monitor the temperature in the room and consider areas where the room may be at its warmest, such as near heaters or light sources.
 You should also provide sufficient space between plants for air to flow.

 5. Nitrogen deficiency